 The Notes of each Series will be in either bearer form, with or without interest coupons attached, or registered form, without interest coupons attached.
-Bearer Notes will be issued outside the United States in reliance on Regulation S under the Securities Act (Regulation S) and Registered Notes will be issued both outside the United States in reliance on the exemption from registration provided by Regulation S and within the United States in reliance on Rule 144A or otherwise in private transactions that are exempt from the registration requirements of the Securities Act.
+Bearer Notes will be issued outside the United States in reliance on Regulation S and Registered Notes will be issued both outside the United States in reliance on the exemption from registration provided by Regulation S and within the United States to QIBs, in reliance on Rule 144A or otherwise in private transactions that are exempt from the registration requirements of the Securities Act.